 - Romanian deadlifts

 All ten of these exercises are functional moves that are great for people at any fitness level.
+Many of these exercises can be done with bodyweight only and can progress to using resistance bands when appropriate.

 However, remember to ask for help from a personal trainer if you’re unfamiliar with any of these exercises and want to be sure that you’re doing them correctly.
 They can also help you explore other exercises to try and put together a routine that works your entire body efficiently.